a-b-street/abstreet/book/src/trafficsim/gridlock.md

 - If all else fails, use the scenario modifiers to bluntly cancel some percentage of all trips.

-An example outcome of following all of this for the downtown map is to discover patterns in the Soundcast demand model.
-Lots of trips pour into Harborview in the morning, and with `--infinite_parking`, they still take a few seconds to enter the building through the driveway, causing lots of vehicles to stack up behind.

 ## Fixing data used in simulation

 Give more examples of changesets.